 (3) The granddaddy of all holiday markets is a must-do at some point in your parenting career: Christkindlmarkt.
-Bundle up and enjoy this outdoor market that brings cherished German and European traditions to Chicago and Naperville, and adds a heap of local charm.
+Bundle up and enjoy this outdoor market that brings cherished German traditions to Chicago’s Loop and Gallagher Way, and adds a heap of local charm.
 You’ll see the market’s signature wooden cabins topped with festive red-and-white-striped canopies, each packed with handmade gifts, food and drinks from around the world.
 Shop, eat, enjoy free entertainment, repeat—and be sure to say “guten tag” to Santa Claus.
+More info.

 (4) Lincoln Park Zoo and its lakefront locale dazzles all day everyday, but most definitely during the holidays when it’s decked out in ZooLights.
-Your fam can stroll through the twinkling winter wonderland created by over 2 million lights, take photos with Santa, enjoy food and drinks, watch ice carving demos, partake in carousel rides and go-’rounds on the Lionel Train Adventure.
-New this year, visitors can get lost (and found) in a maze of 30,000 lightbulbs at Foreman Pavilion.
+Your fam can stroll through the twinkling winter wonderland created by over 2.5 million lights, take photos with Santa, enjoy food and drinks, watch ice carving demos, partake in carousel rides and go-’rounds on the Lionel Train Adventure.
+More info.

 — Maria Chambers